 How do I know if I have vaginal prolapse?

-The presence and severity of vaginal prolapse are determined during a pelvic exam.
+Diagnosing vaginal prolapse is the key to a successful recovery.
+The presence and severity of vaginal prolapse can be determined during a pelvic exam.
 During this exam, the anterior vaginal wall, posterior vaginal wall, top of the vagina and uterus are each evaluated for prolapse.
 After the exam, a stage from 0 to IV is assigned.
 A stage 0 prolapse means there is no prolapse present.
 A stage I prolapse means that the vaginal wall bulges down to three centimeters inside the opening of the vagina.
 A stage II prolapse means that the vaginal wall comes to or slightly through the opening.
 A stage III prolapse is when the vaginal wall protrudes several centimeters outside of the vagina.
 A stage IV prolapse is when the entire vaginal wall protrudes through the opening.

-There are both non-surgical and surgical treatment options available for vaginal prolapse.
+There are both non-surgical and surgical vaginal prolapse treatments available.
 Options vary depending on the stage of prolapse.
 While the surgical treatment options are minimally invasive, a one-night hospital stay is usually required.

 Non-surgical treatment options include:

 - Vaginal pessary

 - Anterior colporrhaphy